ODA Spending

 How much ODA does the UK allocate to global health?

-The UK is the fourth-largest government donor to global health in absolute terms, after the US and Germany.
-ODA for health represented 15% of the UK’s total ODA in 2022.
-This puts the UK in line with the DAC average of 15% and makes it the ninth-largest donor to health in relative terms.
+The UK is the second-largest government donor to global health in absolute terms.
+ODA for health represented 16% of the UK’s total ODA in 2023.
+This makes it the second-largest donor to health in relative terms.

 How is UK global health ODA changing?